Ctt011/CuisineCritique/README.md

 ></iframe>

 **Key Insight**: North-American and American cuisines dominate the dataset.
-- **Top Cuisines**: North-American (14,150 recipes) and American cuisines lead, followed by European (4,900) and Asian (4,177) cuisines.
+- **Top Cuisines**: North-American (14,000 recipes) and American cuisines lead, followed by European (4,600) and Asian (4,100) cuisines.
 - Percentages are annotated in bar plots, showcasing the dominance of Western cuisines in the dataset.
-North-American (14,590 recipes) and American cuisines lead, with European (4,918) and Asian (4,177) cuisines following.
+North-American (14,000 recipes) and American cuisines lead, with European (4,600) and Asian (4,100) cuisines following.
-- The dominance of Western cuisines likely reflects the dataset's origin and user base.

 #### Distribution of Recipe Ratings:
 <iframe